-\\ Republic Mortgage Insurance Company ("RMIC") has informed all policyholders and beneficiaries that, on January 19, 2012, the North Carolina Department of Insurance issued an Order of Supervision (the "NCDOI Order") providing for its immediate administrative supervision of RMIC.
-The primary impact on policyholders and their beneficiaries is the NCDOI Order's requirement that RMIC may not pay more than fifty percent of any claims allowed under any policy of insurance it has issued.
-The remaining fifty percent shall be deferred and credited to a temporary surplus account on the books of RMIC during an initial period not to exceed one year.
-Accordingly, all claim payments made on January 19, 2012 and thereafter will therefore be made at the rate of fifty percent.
+\\\ Republic Mortgage Insurance Company ("RMIC") informed all policyholders and beneficiaries that, on January 19, 2012, the North Carolina Department of Insurance issued an Order of Supervision (the "NCDOI Order") providing for its immediate administrative supervision of RMIC.
+The primary impact on policyholders and their beneficiaries was the NCDOI Order's requirement that RMIC was not permitted to pay more than fifty percent (the "Payment Percentage") of any claims allowed under any policy of insurance it has issued.
+The remaining fifty percent (the "Deferral Percentage") was to be deferred and credited to a temporary surplus account on the books of RMIC during an initial period not to exceed one year.
+Accordingly, all claim payments made on January 19, 2012 and thereafter were therefore to be made at the rate of fifty percent.
+On November 28, 2012, an order of a hearing officer of the North Carolina Department of Insurance was issued extending such one year period and, retroactively to January 19, 2012, changing the Payment Percentage to 60% and the Deferral Percentage to 40%.